First Year Theoretical Seminars programme

 All public talks are publicised on the University talks website, which also contains an archive of older lectures.

-Schedule of Michaelmas term 2017 seminars:
+Schedule of Lent Term 2019 seminars:

-Venue – MRC CBU Lecture Theatre for first half of term:
+Venue – MRC CBU Lecture Theatre: